Philip-Trettner/cpp-compile-overhead/README.md

 ## Contributing

-You are welcome to contribute by pull requests (really awesome persons) or via issues (just normal awesome persons).
+You are welcome to contribute by PR (really awesome persons) or via issues (just normal awesome persons).

 Github or Gitlab based projects can be easily added if the headers/sources individually compile without build system.
 A simple setup has a `project.json` like this: